Ernest Gambart

-Life and career
+Early life and career

-Gambart was born in Kortrijk, the son of a printer, binder and bookseller.
+Ernest Gambart was born in Kortrijk in Belgium, the son of Joseph Théodore Gambart, a printer, binder and bookseller, and Euphrasie Cartellier de Courval.
 By the age of 19, he had moved to Paris where he established his own print and papermaking business.
-He soon became known to the well-established Goupil print publishers, for whom he moved to England in 1840 to establish a branch in London.
-He soon struck out on his own again in 1842, this time in partnership with one Mr. Junin, to form the company Gambart & Junin which specialised in the import of art prints from Europe.
-The company was a success, and by early in 1844, the company was established as publishers as well as importers and exporters.
+He soon joined the leading print publishers Goupil; in 1840, Adolphe Goupil sent him to England to assess the British market and establish a branch of the business.

+In 1842 he left Goupil and entered partnership with Auguste Lazare Junin to form the company Gambart & Junin, which specialised in the importing of colour Continental lithographic art prints.
+The company was a success, and by early in 1844 the company was established as publishers as well as importers and exporters.
+After Junin's death in 1847, he continued the business under his own name as E. Gambart & Co., located at 25 Berners Street, near Oxford Street.
+Gambart became a naturalised British subject in 1846.

 Art publisher

-Gambart soon gained a reputation as a leading publisher of fine art prints.
+During the 1840s he became Britain's leading publisher of reproductive engravings after contemporary paintings.
+Rather than merely issuing prints, he negotiated exclusive copyright agreements with artists, purchased reproduction rights, and marketed engravings through subscription.

 He established fair and mutually beneficial agreements with most of the best known British and European artists of the mid-Victorian period, including Edwin Landseer, John Everett Millais, Rosa Bonheur, Lawrence Alma-Tadema, William Holman Hunt, John Linnell, J. M. W. Turner, David Roberts, Frederick Goodall, Dante Gabriel Rossetti, Ford Madox Brown, William Powell Frith and James Sant.
-He was a friend to many of these artists, and helped establish the reputation of some.
-For example, in 1855, he brought Rosa Bonheur to England with her monumental piece, The Horse Fair, which he purchased and which she showed to Queen Victoria at Windsor Castle in a private audience.
-For the same visit, he arranged a sojourn to Scotland where Bonheur made sketches for later works.
-He published many of her paintings as steel engraved reproductions.
-Through his efforts, she became better known in England than her native France.
+Gambart employed leading engravers and later adopted colour lithography to improve the fidelity of reproductions.